SalonenTeemu/e2ee-real-time-chat-app/README.md

 ## TODO

-- Add unit tests (also security related)
+- Add unit tests for frontend (also security related)
 - Fix possible issues found in the security reports
 - Report update (changes made due to tests and what vulnerabilities they fixed)
 - Go through code comments and possibly add details about security solutions